 - mini bell peppers

-- 4 c cooked rice or quinoa
+- 2 cup cooked rice or quinoa

-- 2 bunches flat-leaf parsley, stems removed and leaves chopped
+- 2 bunches flat-leaf parsley stems removed and leaves chopped

-- 8-10 cloves garlic, minced
+- 8-10 cloves garlic minced

 - Combine ingredients for chimichurri in glass or plastic bowl.

-- Place chicken in one gallon-size bag and vegetables (except mushrooms and balsamic) in another bag.
+- Place chicken in one gallon-size bag and vegetables in another bag.
 Spoon enough chimichurri into each bag to coat contents and let marinate in refrigerator for about 2 hours.
-You should still have at least 1/2 c chimichurri left--refrigerate this as well.
+You should still have at least ½ c chimichurri left--refrigerate this as well.

 - Preheat grill to high heat, then lower to medium heat, about 400 degrees.
 Add chicken and veggies to grill.
 Remove veggies after they've slightly softened, about 10-15 minutes.
 Remove chicken after about 18 minutes, or 160 degrees.
 Let chicken rest 5 minutes before slicing.